pjaos/myenergi-display/doc/rpi_zero_installation.md

 ```

 - Drop ssh connection to RPi and reconnect.
 This ensures that the pipx executable is in the path when you reconnect.
-- Copy the myenergi_display-0.165-py3-none-any.whl (version may change) file to /tmp on the RPi.
+- Copy the installers/myenergi_display-0.173-py3-none-any.whl (version may change) file to /tmp on the RPi.
+There are several ways to do this.
+    - Use scp to copy the file as detailed [here](https://www.cyberciti.biz/faq/how-to-copy-and-transfer-files-remotely-on-linux-using-scp-and-rsync/).
+    - Remove the SD card from the RPi.
+Plug it into your PC and copy it directly.
 - Install the myenergi-display software as shown below

 ```